OWASP/www-policy/operational/awards-and-scholarships.md

 ## Overview of Awards, Scholarships, and Travel Assistance process

 Any OWASP Leader, OWASP Foundation, or OWASP Board (hereon: organizers) can establish an award, prize, or scholarship and any associated travel assistance.

 Organizers should:

 1. Review relevant [Awards and Scholarships Guidance](TBA)
-2. Plan the award or scholarship, and seek potential funding sources if required
+2. Plan the award or scholarship application, and seek potential funding sources if required
 3. Submit a request at https://contact.owasp.org

 The OWASP Executive Director and any relevant committee shall evaluate the proposal and decide on approval within 30 days, taking into account published temporary restrictions or travel restrictions imposed by relevant authorities.
 If the request requires a Board vote or exemption, a decision will occur within 60 days to allow for a Committee and subsequent Board meeting.

 If approved, the organizers shall:

 - Publicize the award or scholarship, finalize donors, sponsorships or fundraise necessary funds, and open the award or scholarship to entrants no later than 30 days before the deadline
 - Score and select the winner using the selection rubric within seven days of the announced deadline
 - Publish the selection result on the owasp.org website and award the prize or scholarship within 30 days of the announced deadline